Adam Sidlow: Bradford Bulls

-Sidlow featured in the pre-season friendly against Leeds Rhinos.

-He featured in Round 1 (Featherstone Rovers) to Round 5 (Oldham) then in Round 12 (London Broncos) to Round 23 (Featherstone Rovers).
-Sidlow played in the Championship Shield Game 1 (Whitehaven) to the Final (Sheffield Eagles).
-He scored against Swinton Lions (1 try), Sheffield Eagles (2 tries, 1 goal), Workington Town (1 try) and Whitehaven (1 try).
+He featured in round 1 Featherstone Rovers to round 5 Oldham then in round 12 London Broncos to round 23 Featherstone.
+Sidlow played in the Championship Shield Game 1 Whitehaven to the Final Sheffield.

 Toronto Wolfpack

 Following the Bulls' liquidation at the start of the 2017 season, Sidlow joined League 1 side Toronto Wolfpack.

 Leigh

 On 20 November 2020 it was announced that Sidlow would join the Leigh Centurions for the 2021 season.

-In round 18 of the 2021 Super League season, he scored two tries for Leigh in a 28-34 loss against Hull KR.
+In round 18 of the 2021 Super League season, he scored two tries for Leigh in a 28–34 loss against Hull KR.

 On 28 May 2022, Sidlow played for Leigh in their 2022 RFL 1895 Cup final victory over Featherstone.

 On 3 October 2022, Sidlow played for Leigh in their Million Pound Game victory over Batley which saw the club promoted back to the Super League.

+Salford Red Devils

+In the 2023 Super League season, Sidlow played 12 matches for Salford as the club finished 7th on the table and missed the playoffs.